hazzaRR/ExerciseClassification/README.md

 - `Flask`

-The recommend way to do this is by creating a Conda environment with the necessary dependencies, follow these steps:
+The recommended way to do this is by creating a Conda environment with the necessary dependencies, follow these steps:

 1. Install Conda: If you don't have Conda installed, you can download it from the official Conda website: https://docs.conda.io/en/latest/miniconda.html.